infracost/docs/docs/infracost_cloud/cost_policies.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

+When decentralizing the provisioning of infrastructure, it's a good idea to codify best practices.
+This is knowledge that the central DevOps team or the platform team have gained over many years.

-With cost policies, you define central policies and scan your repositories for cost saving opportunities.
-You can also see which repositories are not following your policies and create tasks to help engineering teams take action.
-The policies are checked and tracked each time a pull request is sent.
+With cost policies, you can define and codify these best practices, and scan your repositories for cost saving opportunities.
+As Pull Requests are created, Infracost will scan the code and check them against your policies, and show them in the central dashboard to be actioned.
+These can then be tracked, and when a Pull Request is updated or created fix policies failures, these will be tracked.

 <img src={useBaseUrl("img/infracost-cloud/cost-policies.png")} alt="Cost policies" />

 ## Usage

-This feature is in beta, [contact us](mailto:hello@infracost.io) if you'd like us to work with you to write policy code for your use-cases (using Open Policy Agent's Rego language behind the scenes) and measure their cost savings.

 The cost policy lifecycle is: